 Frédéric Thomas is the Directeur de Recherche (senior scientist,) at CNRS.
 He has a well-established expertise in the field of host–parasite interactions, especially host manipulation.
-He has published more than 190 articles in international peer-reviewed journals (1995–present), including Nature, Evolution, Trends in Ecology and Evolution, Ecology Letters, Ecology, American Naturalist, Proceedings of the Royal Society, PLOS pathogen, and Proteomics, and he also edited 10 books (3 at Oxford University Press).
-He has been working on projects related to evolution and cancer since July 2011 and has since published 19 articles on this topic (e.g., Biology Letters, Evolutionary Applications, BMC Cancer, Infection Genetics and Evolution, Evolution).
+He has published more than 240 articles in international peer-reviewed journals (1995–present), including Nature, Nature Ecology and Evolution, Nature communications, PLoS biology, Evolution, Trends in Ecology and Evolution, Ecology Letters, Ecology, American Naturalist, Proceedings of the Royal Society, PLOS pathogen, and Proteomics, and he also edited 12 books (3 at Oxford University Press) and written two.
+He has been working on projects related to evolution and cancer since July 2011 and has since published 70 articles on this topic.

 Benjamin Roche (co-director)

 Benjamin Roche is Chargé de Recherche (junior scientist) at IRD (Research Institute for Development).
 Combining a solid background in computing sciences/biomathematics and a PhD in ecology and evolutionary biology, his research has focused mainly on the relationship between biodiversity and infectious disease transmission from both a theoretical and an empirical perspective.
 Since the beginning of his research career (2008), he has published 22 papers in international peer-reviewed journals, including Trends in Ecology and Evolution, Ecology Letters, American Naturalist, Philosophical Transactions of the Royal Society, PLOS Biology, and BMC Bioinformatics.
 He has been involved in projects related to evolution and cancer since July 2010, especially on Peto’s paradox and the role of immune system dynamics on the accumulation of cancerous cells.